github/developer.github.com/content/v3/auth.md

 curl -u 3816d821c80a6847ca84550052c1ff6246e8169b:x-oauth-basic https://api.github.com/user
 </pre>

-## Working with two factor authentication
+## Working with two-factor authentication

-For users with two factor authentication enabled, Basic Authentication requires an extra step.
+For users with two-factor authentication enabled, Basic Authentication requires an extra step.
 When Basic Authentication is attempted, the server will respond with a `401` and an `X-GitHub-OTP: required;:2fa-type` header, indicating that a two-factor authentication code is needed in addition to the username and password.